rcos/CSCI-4470-OpenSource/Modules/06.ScientificComputing/Lab-ScientificComputing.md

   ***Include the code and a copy of your results in your lab report.***

-Document your program in a lab 6 writeup and then submit a text file with a link to this file via Submitty.
+Document your program in a lab 6 writeup and then submit the report via Submitty by inputting your repository information into the gradeable.
 Your lab report should contain:

 	- Your results for the 6 five letter pairs
 	- Your code for the four letter solution